Imagine sitting in a room where your smart assistant is always on — but never in the way.

 Providers of cutting-edge ambient listening solutions are pushing the boundaries of what's possible in clinical documentation.
 Freed has built its platform around a core principle that sets it apart: clinician happiness isn't just a byproduct of good technology — it's the primary goal.

 Unlike many ambient solutions that require complex EHR integrations or lengthy implementation processes, Freed's approach is simple.
 Clinicians can start documenting in minutes.
-The platform works seamlessly across any device — smartphones, tablets, or desktops —and integrates universally with web-based EHRs through a direct integration, a Chrome extension, or direct copy-paste functionality.
+The platform works seamlessly across any device — smartphones, tablets, or desktops —and integrates universally with browser-based EHRs through EHR push, available in our Chrome extension, or direct copy-paste functionality.

 Freed's clinical intelligence is a distinguishing feature.
 Built by clinicians, Freed's AI understands medical context with remarkable accuracy, automatically filtering out irrelevant conversation while capturing the critical details.

 Freed's approach to personalization sets a new standard.
 The platform learns each clinician's unique documentation style and preferences, creating notes that sound authentically like the provider's own voice.
-Features like "Magic Edit" allow for sophisticated AI-powered modifications across entire notes, while the template builder enables deep customization without sacrificing the effortless experience.
+Features like "prompted edits" allow for sophisticated AI-powered modifications across entire notes, while the template builder enables deep customization without sacrificing the effortless experience.

 Security and compliance remain paramount for Freed.
 Freed's technology is HIPAA and HITECH-compliant, SOC 2 certified, and notably, does not store patient recordings.
 This commitment to both innovation and protection has earned the trust of over 17,000 clinicians who have collectively reclaimed millions of hours from documentation tasks.